Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 2. SEO traffic

-If you’re using your website or blog for affiliate marketing, you can’t do without search engine optimization (SEO).
-Search engines are the biggest drivers of traffic on the web, so it’s essential to optimize your content to make it rank high on them, preferably on the first page.
+If you’re using your affiliate website, product page, or blog for affiliate marketing, you can’t do without search engine optimization (SEO).
+Search engines are the biggest drivers of traffic on the web, so it’s essential to do landing page optimization to make them rank high, preferably on the first page.
+Alternatively, you can go without a website and do a great job of it by checking our guide.

 Each search engine has unique ranking algorithms.
 But some general rules to improve your website’s rank include using keywords, having backlinks, and adding relevant names and alt texts to images.
-SEO is a moving target, so ensure to stay on top of industry changes and adapt to them.
+SEO is a moving target.
+With rapidly evolving AI searches, you should ensure to stay on top of industry changes and adapt to them whatever vertical you are in.

 3. X (formerly Twitter)

 X (formerly Twitter) is one of the most popular social media platforms globally.
-It’s the first place people go to find out about global events or things happening within their vicinity.
+It’s the first place people go to find out about global events or things happening close by.
 X users are all about conversations and don’t like being sold to, so just putting your links won’t suffice.
 You’ll need to add visuals related to the content behind the link.

 Sometimes, one of your tweets can blow up, and you can insert your links at the end of the viral thread.
 You can also add them to your bio, as you’ll do on TikTok.